-- 2) Find the spring constant for your springs.
+- 1) Play with the air track, gliders, and timer.
+Adjust the mechanical oscillator left or right so that each spring, at equilibrium, has a total length of about 20 cm (the oscillator is attached with a Velcro strap).
+Have the TA turn on the main air supply, if it is not already on, and turn on the valve at the end of the airtrack. - Find the spring constant for your springs.
 Attach a small weight (40 to 50 grams) to one end of the spring and hold the other end solidly against the tabletop.
 Pull the weight down a few centimeters and release it, and then measure the period of oscillation.
 Use $\omega = \sqrt{k/M}$ to find k.
 Remember to include part of the spring and plug mass in M -- half is a good approximation in this case.
 Check several springs, to determine the variability in k. - 3) Choose two gliders of different sizes, and calculate the eigenvalues and eigenvectors for the two normal modes.
 The eigenvalues are the squares of the natural frequencies of the normal modes (in radians/sec.), and the eigenvectors describe the relative amplitudes of the mass motions.
-You may do the calculations by hand, or use MATLAB on the computer.
-Weigh the gliders if necessary; remember to include the mass of the plug-in springs. - 4) The system is set into a normal mode oscillation by applying the appropriate initial conditions.
+You may do the calculations by hand, or use SciLab on the computer.
+Weigh the gliders if necessary; remember to include the mass of the plug-in springs. - The system is set into a normal mode oscillation by applying the appropriate initial conditions.
 First, place the system in equilibrium.
 One simple method is to turn the air track on and off repeatedly, until the gliders stop moving.
 With the air off, displace $M_1$ an arbitrary distance d (normally one or two centimeters) and displace $M_2$ a distance $d(V_2/V_1)$ .
 For example, if $V_2/V_1 = -2$ and you move $M_1$ two cm to the right, you should move $M_2$ four cm to the left.
 Turn on the air track valve abruptly; the system should oscillate in a normal mode.